SOFTENG-310-OneMed1a/OneMed1a_App/CONTRIBUTING.md

       ```

     - In GitHub, send a pull request to `OneMed1a:main`.

+    - When creating a pull request, make sure to include a short descriptive title and reference the issue it is addressing in the body.

 ## Environment set up and running tests
    ### Backend setup